holt-wilkins-skydio/go-pagerduty-slack-sync/README.md

 # Skydio-specific fork of PagerDuty-Slack-Sync

-To publish a new version of this tool, run `make test`, then `make docker-build` and finally `make docker-publish`.
+To publish a new version of this tool, run `make test`, then `make docker-build` and finally `make docker-publish` (this must be run in a Linux X86 machine, i.e. a desktop or coder).
 Take the hash from the output of the `make docker-build` command and put that into `services/observability/slack-pagerduty-oncall/BUILD.bazel` in skyops, then run `bazel query 'kind(.*gitops, //services/observability/slack-pagerduty-oncall/...)' | xargs -n1 -P8 bazel run`.

 This is a fork of the PagerDuty-Slack-Sync tool that has been modified to work with Skydio's PagerDuty and Slack configurations.